ltelab/DISDRODB-METADATA/README.md

 6. (Optional) Add your **issues YAML** files.

-7. Commit your changes and push your banch to github.
+7. Commit your changes and push your branch to github.

-8. Create a pull request, and wait that the maintainer accepts it !
+8. Create a pull request, and wait for a maintainer to accepts it !

-`